-1. Read the numeric data from .CSV file and use some basic operation on it.
+1 Dood the numeric data from CSV file and use some basic expection or it 1.
+Read the numeric data from .CSV file and use some basic operation on it.
 2. Write a program to demonstrate the working of the decision tree algorithm.
-Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample.
+Use appropriate data set for building the decision tree and apply this knowledge to class a new sample.
 3. Write a program to demonstrate the working of the Random Forest algorithm.
-4. Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
-Compute the accuracy of the classifier, considering few test data sets.
+4. Write a program to implement the naïve Bayesian classifier for a sample training d set stored as a .CSV file.
+Compute the accuracy of the classifier, considering few t data sets.
 5. Assuming a set of documents that need to be classified, use the naïve Bayesian Classifier model to perform this task.
-Built-in Java classes/API can be used to write the program.
+Built-in Java classes/API can be used to wri the program.
 Calculate the accuracy, precision, and recall for your data set.
 6. Write a program to construct a Bayesian network considering medical data.
-Use this model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
+Use the model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
 You can use Java/Python ML library classes/API.
-7. Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
+7. Write a program to implement k-Nearest Neighbour algorithm to classify the iris d set.
 Print both correct and wrong predictions.
-Java/Python ML library classes can be used for this problem.
+Java/Python ML library classes can used for this problem.
 8. Write a program to demonstrate the working of the K-means clustering algorithm.
-9. Write a program to demonstrate the working of the Support Vector Machine for Classification Algorithm.
+9. Write a program to demonstrate the working of the Support Vector Machine Classification Algorithm.
 10. Write a program to demonstrate the working of the Hierarchical Clustering